-FEMA approved the Letter of Map Revision (LOMR) prepared by Banner for the City of Hartford, SD for a 3.3 mile length of unnamed Tributary to Skunk Creek through the City and a small surrounding area in Minnehaha County.
-Hartford is developing at a rapid pace and in order to protect the public near this flooding source, the City elected to hire Banner to perform a detailed study.
+FEMA approved the Letter of Map Revision (LOMR) prepared by Banner for the City of Hartford for a 3.3-mile length of an unnamed tributary to Skunk Creek through the City and a small surrounding area in Minnehaha County.
+Hartford is developing at a rapid pace: to protect the public near this flooding source, the City elected to hire Banner to perform a detailed study.
 The City’s floodplain mapping was previously a Zone A approximate Flood Insurance Rate Map (FIRM) with no official Base Flood Elevations (BFEs) identified.
-The LOMR revised the 100 year (1%-annual chance) boundary, added BFEs (Zone AE), and a 500-year (0.2%-annual-chance) boundary.
+The LOMR revised the 100-year (1% annual chance) boundary, added BFEs (Zone AE), and a 500-year (0.2% annual chance) boundary.
 This project was unique because of the accelerated timeline.
-The first FEMA map was submitted 4 months after the design contract was awarded.
+The first FEMA map was submitted four months after the design contract was awarded.
 During this time, survey crews collected topographic data for the area and engineering staff conducted hydrologic and hydraulic models that were used to create the maps for the FEMA submittal.
-After the additional data requests were received from FEMA during their review process, a preliminary LOMR determination approval was made within 6 months.
-When the required 90 day appeal period concluded, the map became effective.
+After the additional data requests were received from FEMA during their review process, a preliminary LOMR determination approval was made within six months.
+When the required 90-day appeal period concluded, the map became effective.
 This was a fast-track project especially considering the length of stream revised.

 Project Goal #1

-Establish a detailed FEMA map with BFE's for City planning purposes within a short time-frame
+Establish a detailed FEMA map with BFEs for City planning purposes within a limited timeframe

 - Hydrologic and hydraulic modeling